rocky-linux/documentation/docs/guides/containers/podman-nextcloud.md

 ./build.sh
 ```

-To make sure all of your images have been built correctly, run `podman images`.
+To ensure all of your images have been built correctly, run `podman images`.
 You should see a list that looks like this:

 ```
 REPOSITORY                      TAG    IMAGE ID     CREATED      SIZE